windmill-labs/windmilldocs/docs/apps/11_download_files.md

-# Download Files in Apps
+# Download files in apps

 Within your Windmill apps, you might want users to download files.
 There are two options: the download button, and the transformers.
 Both involve manipulating data URLs scheme with a Base64 encoded string.